FireTail-io/firetail-py-lib/README.rst

    :alt: License

 FireTail is a framework that automagically handles HTTP requests by utilizing the OpenAPI Specification (formerly known as Swagger Spec) of your API described in YAML format.
-Unlike many tools that generate specifications from Python code, FireTail enables you to write an OpenAPI specification.
-FireTail then looks after the mapping of the endpoints to your Python functions.
+Unlike many tools that generate specifications from Python code, FireTail enables you to write an OpenAPI specification, then FireTail handles the mapping of the endpoints to your Python functions.
 You can describe your REST API in as much detail as you want; FireTail guarantees that it will work as you specified.

 FireTail features: